Heart and Vascular Surgery at NFRMC

 The Heart & Vascular Center at North Florida regional Medical Center handles even the most complex operations - with success rates above the national average.
 Our cardiovascular surgical team includes board-certified surgeons, registered nurses and technicians with advanced training and a dedication to individualized patient care.
 This includes minimally invasive and robotic surgery, off-pump bypass and percutaneous procedures.
 Additionally, our surgeons continue to lead the nation in developing less invasive cardiac surgical techniques - allowing patients to recover much sooner.

-For more information about our cardiac surgery services, please call our Consult-A-Nurse® team at (352) 333-4300.
+For more information about our heart and vascular services, call us at (352) 333-4300.